talentdevguru/T-Movie-Swiper/README.md

 # T-Movie-Swiper
-//This is a project to integrate TMDB in react-native.
+This is a project to integrate TMDB in react-native.